jkumara/wasm-exercises/readme.md

 A simple way is to compile the Wasm online, using [WasmExplorer](https://mbebenita.github.io/WasmExplorer/).
 Simply write your code in the "Wat" column and click "Assemble" and then "Download".
 This will download your code as a Wasm-file.

-Note that the code in "Firefox x86 Assembly" panel is not WebAssembly (it is the actual machine code generated from the WebAssmebly code by a JS-engine).
+Note that the code in "Firefox x86 Assembly" panel is not WebAssembly (it is the actual machine code generated from the WebAssembly code by a JS-engine).

 ### Compiling on the command line